-On the contrary, there are no such limitations when deducting the interest of a mortgage payment.
+There are no such limitations when deducting the interest of a mortgage payment.
 However, you will need a tax specialist to help you navigate this more complicated tax situation.

 For those who have trouble paying off their student loan debt, there are many options out there to provide relief.

 And when a hardship hits — if you lose your job, for example — you may be able to request a deferment of payments on your student loans.
 Even many private student loan companies offer assistance in such cases.

 With your mortgage, however, you will still need to pay what is owed or risk losing the home.

-Wanting to reduce your interest rate, lower the number of payments, and qualify for tax incentives are all great reasons to consider rolling your student loan into a mortgage.
+Wanting to reduce your interest rate, lower the number of payments and qualify for tax incentives are all great reasons to consider rolling your student loan into a mortgage.